thomaspaulmann/Swish/README.md

 ## Prerequisites:

-* A Remote Machine that running Linux and Swift
+* A Remote Machine that running Linux and Swift ([Here](/scripts/setup-swift-3.0-arm.sh) is an installation script for a RaspberryPi 3)
 * SSH KeyPair

 ## Setup SSH Authentication